Tornadoes of 2023: April 21 (Myanmar)

-At about 6:10 p.m. on April 21, a strong tornado struck central Myanmar in Leiway Township near the capital city of Naypyidaw, causing major damage and killing several people in the villages of Tada Oo and Aung Myin Kone.
-A total of 232 homes were destroyed, and many trees and power lines were downed.
-A small clinic and two Buddhist monasteries were also destroyed.
+At about 6:10 p.m. on April 21, a strong and deadly tornado Myanmar in Leiway Township near the capital city of Naypyidaw, causing major damage and killing several people in the villages of Tada Oo and Aung Myin Kone.
+A total 230 houses were destroyed, and many trees and power lines where downed.
+A small clinic, a school, and two Buddhist monasteries were also destroyed.
 Eight people were killed and 128 were hospitalized.
+The tornado was never officially rated.

 April 22–23 (Oman)

 On April 22, a tornado was caught on video by local residents as it struck Jalan Bani Bu Ali in Ash Sharqiyah South Governorate of eastern Oman.
 The tornado damaged many homes, killed farm animals, and injured a woman.
 The storm system that spawned the tornado also caused torrential rainfall and flash flooding.
 Jalan Bani Bu Ali was hit by another tornado the following day.